 • Yes, the file size will get big … maybe really big.
 When elements like images and graphics aren’t embedded, the file size will appear to be smaller than it is.

-• What happens when elements aren’t embedded, is that the plotter has to go and find all those linked elements, download them, decompress them, and insert them into the referenced location before it can print.
+• What happens when elements are linked, is that the plotter has to go and find all those linked elements, download them, decompress them, and insert them into the referenced location before it can print.

 • If the plotter can’t follow the link to the element or if the process takes too long and times out (maybe something happened while downloading the element), it will produce unreliable results.